ArchHem/julia_deeper_magic/README.md

 # Atlantic City algorithms

-Atlantic city algorithms refer to polynomial-time algorithms that answer a binary problem with probability $p>0.5$.
+Atlantic city algorithms refer to polynomial-time algorithms that answer a binary problem correctly with probability $p>0.5$.
 Repeated runnings of an Atlantic City algorithm thus can be used to construct binary Monte-Carlo algorithms.

 ## Examples